 The hologram says…..
 “In 2025, your late ancestor chose the cookies and was divorced shortly thereafter, for having sexual frustrations with his wife, due to weight problems.”

 While this might seem morbidly futuristic…….. perhaps even a poor example…….
-This illustration of the need to preserve data, illustrates how even the most trivial of information, can create better decision making years ahead……
+This illustration of the need to preserve data, illustrates how even trivial information, can improve decision making down the line……

 Puddle of mud……